Fundraising Lessons from Our Favourite Disney Movies

 6. Lastly, always add a little magic to fundraising

 Like what Mickey Mouse says in Fantasia (1940), “there’s magic all around.”
-When it comes to non-profit fundraising, passion and mission are the fuel in the furnace of achievement.
+When it comes to non-profit fundraising, unfading passion and a clear mission are the inner drive to achievement.
+In this case, the magic of fundraising is how it enables your passion and mission to have a positive impact in the communities or areas that you’re helping.

 In this case, the magic of fundraising is how it enables your passion and mission to have a positive impact in the communities or areas that you’re helping.